Rawpixel - Fotolia

 Just as a physical network adapter port connects to a corresponding port on a physical switch, a VM and its virtualized network adapter must also connect to a switch.
 This requires VM networking to create one or more virtual switches that can logically connect VMs running on a host.
 Hypervisors such as VMware ESXi can create one or more virtual switches within a host system -- no actual switch hardware is required.

 The virtualized network adapter assigned to a VM can then be associated with -- that is, connected to -- one or more virtual switches.
 The virtual switches also associate with the host system's physical network adapters, so VM traffic intended for another VM on a different host will pass through the virtual switch to the host's NIC, out to a physical switch and to other switches as needed, then to a destination host and, through that destination host's virtual switches, to the intended VM.
 It's this relationship between VMs, virtual switches and physical network adapters that enable VMs to access and operate on Ethernet networks.

 A virtual switch created by a hypervisor such as VMware provides two connection types.
-The first port type or port group is the VM port group that handles all of the VM networking traffic to and from the physical network.
+The port type or port group is the VM port group that handles all the VM networking traffic to and from the physical network.
 The second port type or port group is the VMkernel port group that is dedicated to service traffic such as IP storage, vMotion migration, ESXi management and so on.
 But both port types are connected from the host's physical NIC to the virtual switch uplink port.

 Distributed virtual switches

-While virtual switches are capable of handling many VMs on a host, standard virtual switches don't extend beyond the single host.
+While virtual switches are capable handling many VMs on a host, standard virtual switches don't extend beyond the single host.
 This can be problematic when two or more hosts are combined into a cluster -- for objectives such as load balancing and resilience -- because administrators would need to ensure consistent configurations for virtual switches within clusters.